The purpose of this phase is to:

-You can also use the BCA Q&A tool to help you guide your critical thinking about what the next stage of the BCA you should progress to.
+You can also use the BCA Q&A tool to guide your critical thinking about the phase of the BCA you should progress to next.

 If the decision is to not progress the PBC for now, or the assessment indicates that the problem doesn’t align with current priorities and therefore the proposal will not be funded, the decision is recorded in TIO.
 The PBC entry will remain in TIO, allowing problem owners to return to the PBC in the future, for example, if government priorities change and the problems now align with the IAF.